Help Center/ Cloud Search Service/ Getting Started/ Using Elasticsearch for Data Search

 After you delete a cluster, its data cannot be restored.
 Exercise caution when deleting a cluster.

-2. Locate the row that contains cluster Sample-ESCluster and click More > Delete in the Operation column.
+3. In the cluster list, locate the Sample-ESCluster cluster, and choose More > Delete in the Operation column.